Library card and loans

 You can reserve material in the following ways:

-You can also telephone the library and reserve material available on shelves free of charge.
+- You can also telephone the library and reserve material available on shelves.
+Your library card number is needed.
 Material reserved by phone will not be sent to another library.
 Collect your reservation from the library you telephoned.

 Reservation notification, due date notification, late return reminder and payment reminder